snk-odoo/OpenAcademy/README.md

 1. OpenAcademy - Module for Quest 2
-2. Academy - Modeule for Quest 3
+2. Academy - Module for Quest 3